-- Our base case remains for AI stocks to outperform, with a supportive macro environment and as the monetisation debate remains two-way. - Valuations for AI stocks, while having re-rated, are likely not in a bubble.
-While the scale of CAPEX is similar to the internet bubble, unlike then, high demand justifies the CAPEX.
-We do acknowledge the risk that investors might get carried away and re-rate multiples higher though.
+- Despite the aforementioned risks, our base case remains for the AI cohort to outperform in 2026.
+We suspect that the monetisation debate remains two-ways, and in a favourable macro environment characterised by the Running It Hot narrative, the market continues to remain enthusiastic on the prospects of AI. - Valuations for the AI stocks, while having re-rated, are likely not in a bubble.
+Returns aren't either.
+And while the scale of CAPEX is similar to the internet bubble, unlike then, there is high demand justifying the CAPEX.
+We do acknowledge the risk that investors might get carried away and re-rate multiples higher through the course of 2026.